 - This is a gaming headset.
 For gamers, it’s usually more important that their headset can see them through a long gaming session than it is to get a more isolated sound.
 In this context, an okay-sounding headset that you can wear for hours on end beats a good-sounding headset that will make your ears sweat and ache more quickly.

-The microphone once again exemplifies this design philosophy that’s focused on elevating the gaming experience above everything else.
+The microphone again exemplifies this design philosophy focused on elevating the gaming experience above everything else.

 It’s a unidirectional detachable microphone with some noise cancelation.
-The noise cancelation is not exceptional, but it’s capable of eliminating the keyboard and mouse noises, which is arguably the most important thing.
+The noise cancelation is not exceptional, but it can eliminate the keyboard and mouse noises, arguably the most important thing.
 You can turn off the AC while gaming or just mute the mic, but the keyboard and mouse clicking are harder to get rid of.

 From what we’ve written so far, it shouldn’t be too hard to guess what kind of audio quality the HS35 offers – it’s okay at best.

-This headset is very bass-heavy, yet the bass would’ve been better with leatherette ear cushions, so the quality and punchiness isn’t the best this price range has to offer.
-Nevertheless, you do get a lot of power out of the 50mm drivers, although the mids are forgettable and the highs are a bit weak.
+This headset is very bass-heavy, yet the bass would’ve been better with leatherette ear cushions, so the quality and punchiness aren’t the best this price range has to offer.
+Nevertheless, you do get a lot of power out of the 50mm drivers, although the mids are forgettable, and the highs are a bit weak.